rseon/movies-and-me/README.md

 > Application test for the [OpenClassRooms](https://openclassrooms.com/fr/courses/4902061-developpez-une-application-mobile-react-native?status=published) course

-Not exactly the same as course (some depreciations like Navigation)
+Not exactly the same as course (some depreciations like Navigation) and improvements.

 ## Todo